bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-48-budget-mastery.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life rejects the false belief that budgeting is only necessary for poor people or that some people are naturally better with money due to gender, race, or background.</p>
+<p>Joa rejects the false belief that budgeting is only necessary for poor people or that some people are naturally better with money due to gender, race, or background.</p>
 </div>

 <div class="verse">